DIMPLE: Dynamically Interactive Musically PhysicaL Environment

 If you'd like to track the development version, or even contribute patches, please feel free to clone the git tree with the following command:

-This works fine with msysGit on Windows (with g++ installed) as well as on Linux and OS X. Please run the bootstrap.sh script before compiling, which takes care of downloading and compiling dependencies on the respective platform.
+Please run the bootstrap.sh script before compiling, which takes care of downloading and compiling dependencies on the respective platform.
+The build platform for Windows is MingW/MSYS with msysGit.